Enter your email address below and subscribe to our newsletter

 Instructions

-Squeeze the juice of one lime into a bowl.
-Add grapeseed oil and salt.
-Mix the ingredients and drizzle the dressing over the vegetables.
-Chill in the fridge for twenty minutes, and then serve.
-If you’re in a hurry, you can also immediately eat the Persian Shirazi salad.
+Next, squeeze the juice of one lime into a bowl.
+Add grapeseed oil and a pinch of salt.
+Mix these ingredients together and drizzle the dressing over the chopped vegetables.
+Chill the salad in the fridge for twenty minutes before serving.
+If you’re in a hurry, you can also enjoy the Persian Shirazi salad right away.

 What can you Serve with Persian Shirazi Salad?